isomerpages/moe-blangahrisepri/_our-curriculum/English Language.md

 <br>
 </p>
 <p>We also organise Dr Seuss Talks to celebrate the authorial legacy of Dr
 Seuss and his widely-loved children books.
-Our MOE Kindergarten preschoolers, primary one, two and three students are introduced to Dr. Seuss and his zany writings, from&nbsp;<em>Horton Hears A Who</em>&nbsp;to&nbsp;<em>Yertle The Turtle</em>.
+Our primary one, two and three students are introduced to Dr. Seuss and his zany writings, from&nbsp;<em>Horton Hears A Who</em>&nbsp;to&nbsp;<em>Yertle The Turtle</em>.
 Read more about our Dr Seuss Day celebrations&nbsp;<strong><a href="/2022/03/18/junior-primary-and-moe-kindergartens-journey-to-dr-seuss-fantastical-worlds/" rel="noopener noreferrer nofollow" target="_blank">here</a></strong>&nbsp;and&nbsp;<strong><a href="/2021/03/26/dr-seuss-day/" rel="noopener noreferrer nofollow" target="_blank">here</a></strong>.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" src="/images/english2.png">